 Automatic Fitting of an N2O IR Spectrum

 This walk through shows how to use the automatic

 assignment process on the N2O sample file provided in

 - Load the overlay N2Onu2.ovr.

 - Right click on the overlay and select "Baseline and

 small ripple, so use the zoom buttons to zoom in on a small

-Press the "Baseline
+Press the "Smooth

 " button to

 calculate a baseline.
 The orange line shows the calculated